apache/arrow/rust/datafusion/README.md

 ## Supported Functions

-DataFusion implements a subset of the [PostgreSQL SQL dialect](https://www.postgresql.org/docs/current/functions.html) where possible.
+DataFusion strives to implement a subset of the [PostgreSQL SQL dialect](https://www.postgresql.org/docs/current/functions.html) where possible.
 We explicitly choose a single dialect to maximize interoperability with other tools and allow reuse of the PostgreSQL documents and tutorials as much as possible.

 Currently, only a subset of the PosgreSQL dialect is implemented, and we will document any deviations.